 The sword on his back was heavy, but it was nothing Aaron couldn’t handle.
 Stepping out in a small patch of grass just outside the limits of the town, the gray-haired man unslung the blade from its sheath and gave it a few practice swings.

 Aaron swung the claymore around, both hands clasped against the black leather handle.
 Each mighty slice cut through the air and rustled the grass below, sounding off with a loud swish.

 It would definitely be harder to use than the hefty broadsword he grew accustomed to during his time colonizing the archipelagos for the Legion, but he was certain it’d work out just fine after enough practice.

 That would come later, however.
-He was more than ready for a hearty dinner of bear and a long, well-deserved rest.
+He was more than ready for a hearty dinner of bear meat and a long, well-deserved rest.

-With another loud yawn, Aaron sheathed his new claymore and looked back towards Tellum.
+With another thundering yawn, Aaron sheathed his new weapon and looked back towards Tellum.
 The sun was setting, but before he left the little town for what very well could be the last time, he still had one last friend to visit.

 The tavern was just the same as it always had been.
 Tired, dirty farmers sitting in the booths and chugging ale.
 Some gambled with each other, rolling dice and throwing darts.
 Aaron never saw the appeal of throwing your cash away for a small chance to win more, but he supposed there was nothing better to do in this town after a hard day’s work.

 “Aaron, how’s it going?
 Shit, I was starting to think I’d never see you again.”

-His friend was a lean young man with slick black hair and sharp nose.
+His friend was a lean youth with slicked black hair and sharp nose.
 Manning the bar, it was his job to numb the pains and woes of the farmers every night.

 “Hey, Nathan.
 I’d just thought I’d drop by one last time while I was still in town and say hi.”